Non-equilibrium multi-scale analysis and coexistence in competing first passage percolation: Introduction

 We say that $FPP_1$ (resp.\ $FPP_{\lambda}$) \emph{survives} if in the limit as time goes to infinity $FPP_1$ (resp.\ $FPP_{\lambda}$) occupies an infinite \emph{connected} component of $\mathbb{Z}^d$.
 Note that $FPP_{\lambda}$ initially has infinitely many seeds, so the requirement of a connected component is natural.
 If a process does not survive, we say that it \emph{dies out}.
 Hence, if $FPP_{\lambda}$ dies out, then $FPP_{\lambda}$ is an infinite collection of connected regions, each of which is almost surely of finite size.
 When both processes survive, we say that \emph{coexistence} occurs or that $FPP_1$ and $FPP_{\lambda}$ \emph{coexist}.

 As at least one process must survive, there are three possible phases that FPPHE can observe.
 The first is the \emph{extinction phase} where $FPP_1$ dies out almost surely (and thus $FPP_{\lambda}$ survives almost surely).
 Note that there is always a positive probability of $FPP_1$ dying out\footnote{For example, with probability $p^{2d}>0$, every site neighbouring the origin hosts a seed and, consequently, $FPP_1$ dies out.}, thus the almost sure criterion is essential in the definition of the extinction phase.
 Moreover, if $p>1-p_c^{\text{site}}$, then for any $\lambda>0$, FPPHE is in the extinction phase as the origin is almost surely contained in a finite cluster of non-seeds.
 Consequently, FPPHE is most interesting when $p < 1-p_c^{\text{site}}$.
-If with positive probability $FPP_1$ survives and $FPP_{\lambda}$ dies out, then we say that FPPHE is in the \emph{strong survival phase}.
-If with positive probability both $FPP_1$ and $FPP_{\lambda}$ survive, we say that FPPHE is in the \emph{coexistence phase}.
+Similarly, $FPP_1$ dies out almost surely if $\lambda \geq 1$ (see Section~\ref{sec:known_results} for more details) and so we focus on the case $\lambda < 1$.
+The second phase is when, with positive probability, $FPP_1$ survives and $FPP_{\lambda}$ dies out, which we refer to as the \emph{strong survival phase}.
+Ultimately, if with positive probability both $FPP_1$ and $FPP_{\lambda}$ survive, we say that FPPHE is in the \emph{coexistence phase}.
 For $d=1$ it is immediate that neither the strong survival or coexistence phase can exist.